MichelNivard/MCMSEM/README.md

 dynamic_model <- MCMmodel(ds, kernel = "dynamic")
 ```

-`kernel = "static"` remains functional as a deprecated alias for
+`kernel = "static"` is a supported, silent alias for `"contemporaneous"`.
-`"contemporaneous"`.
-The new canonical name avoids suggesting that a dynamic
+Legacy summary and model objects without kernel metadata are also treated as
-model is intrinsically preferable.
+contemporaneous.
 The two kernels answer different questions.

 ### Contemporaneous Structural MCMSEM